Welcome to the Science Day at Dartmouth information page! Here you can find all the information you need about Science Day 2016.

-Parking: Dewey Field Lot (at the intersection of North Park Street/Hwy 10 and Lyme Road/College Street/Hwy 10).
+Parking: Dewey Field Lot (at the intersection of North Park Street and Lyme Road/College Street).
 Get directions here!

 Bus stop: Vail DMS (Blue and Brown routes)

-Welcome Table: Class of 1978 Life Sciences Center (everyone will check in here and get directions to all other activities)
+Welcome Table: Class of 1978 Life Sciences Center (everyone will check in here to get directions to all other activities)

 What do you need to do to participate in Science Day?

 When you arrive on campus, park in the Dewey Field Lot and then follow the signs to our Welcome Table in the lobby of the Class of 1978 Life Sciences Center.
-At the welcome table, you will receive a packet containing information about the activity stations in each department, along with maps and directions to help you find them.
-Graduate students and volunteers will be available to answer questions, help you find your way, etc. Bring your own notebook to record data and observations just like our graduate student scientists do!!
+At the Welcome Table, you will receive a guide packet containing information about the activity stations in each department, along with maps and directions to help you find them.
+Graduate students and volunteers will be available to answer questions and help you find your way.
+It’s also a good idea to bring your own notebook to record data and observations just like our graduate student scientists do!

 Other important Science Day information:

 Science Day at Dartmouth is a drop-in event.
 Our activity stations will be open from 10am-3pm, and you may arrive and leave whenever you like.
-Activities and demonstrations are geared for students in 6th-9th grade, and designed to be approximately 15 minutes each.
-(Interested students outside that age range are still welcome to attend.)
+Most activities and demonstrations are geared for students in 6th-9th grade, and designed to be approximately 15 minutes each.
+(Interested students outside that age range are still welcome to attend!)
 Students are encouraged to ask questions and get involved in the stations!
 We have organized the event so that participants can visit as many or as few stations as they like and spend as much or as little time at each one as they choose.
-New this year, two activities will only occur at certain pre-planned times, so ask about these at the welcome table.
+(The Engineering tour will happen only at specific times.)

 Things to keep in mind: